pypa/cibuildwheel/docs/options.md

 `auto` will auto-detect platform using environment variables, such as `TRAVIS_OS_NAME`/`APPVEYOR`/`CIRCLECI`.

-- For `linux`, you need Docker running, on macOS or Linux.
+- For `linux`, you need Docker running, on Linux, macOS, or Windows.
-- For `macos`, you need a Mac machine.
-Note that cibuildwheel is going to install MacPython on your system, so you probably don't want to run this on your development machine.
-- For `windows`, you need to run in Windows. cibuildwheel will install required versions of Python to `C:\cibw\python` using NuGet.
+- For `macos` and `windows`, you need to be running on the respective system, with a working compiler toolchain installed - Xcode Command Line tools for macOS, and MSVC for Windows.

 This option can also be set using the [command-line option](#command-line) `--platform`.
 This option is not available in the `pyproject.toml` config.

 !!! tip
-    If you have Docker installed, you can locally debug your cibuildwheel Linux config, instead of pushing to CI to test every change.
+    You can use this option to locally debug your cibuildwheel config, instead of pushing to CI to test every change.
 For example:

     ```bash
     export CIBW_BUILD='cp37-*'